Awareness and Perception of The Impact of Sustainability Features on Commercial Property Valuations in Lagos, Nigeria

 • Omolola Afolabi Federal University of Technology, Akure, Ondo State, Nigeria

-• Akuakanwa Eziukwu NWOSU Federal University of Technology, Akure, Ondo State, Nigeria
+• Akuakanwa Eziukwu Nwosu Federal University of Technology, Akure, Ondo State, Nigeria

 DOI: